Tripura – Culture and Tradition

 The Mahabharata also talks about the state.
 This shows how old the history of this state is.
 There are many places here that people from all over the country come to see.
 This state was formed only a few years ago but its history is very old.
 Because in earlier times people used to recognize this state by different names.

-Many types of palaces, temples, museums, hill stations are the specialty of this state.
+Many types of palaces, temples, museums and hill stations are the specialty of this state.
 The weather here is also very attractive.
-Among the major tourist places of Tripura are Neermahal, Kunjwan, Jagannath Temple, Rak Murthy of Unakoti, Tripureshwara Temple.
+Among the major tourist places of Tripura are Neermahal, Kunjwan, Jagannath Temple, Rak Murthy of Unakoti, and Tripureshwara Temple.

 There are many places to see in a small state like Tripura which has become the main attraction of tourism.
 There are many splendid palaces (Ujjayanata Mahal and Kunjban Mahal in Agartala, Neermahal Jal Sarovar of Melaghar), stone carvings made of Murtiya (Uncotti near Kailashahar, Debtapura near Amarpur and Pilak of Belonia) and Tripuraishwari, the mother of Udaipur.
 There is a temple (one of the 51 Pithasthanas).